 Silicone Based Lubricant

-Many manufacturers recommend 100% silicon as a lubricant.
+Many manufacturers recommend 100% silicon lubricants.
 Silicone can be found in different products specifically made for treadmill belts.
 Usually, silicone lubricant comes in two forms: spray and liquid.

-Silicon spray is easy to use.
+Silicon spray is easy to use – try this one here.
 The first thing you need to do is remove the cap.
 Then, attach the spray can or tube to the nozzle.
 Use one hand to carefully lift the belt and spray right at the center of the belt.
 After that, change the position of the belt to spray at the underside.
 Repeat these steps to put silicone spray on the alternate side of the belt.

 Other than silicone spray, silicone lubricant also comes in the form of silicone liquid.
 You should apply silicone liquid as a lubricant just as you apply silicone spray.
 Put the liquid at the center of the belt by lifting it.
 After turning the belt from the underside, put silicone liquid on the entire side carefully.
 Repeat the same process to put silicone liquid on the opposite side of the belt.